 Serotonin is a neurotransmitter – a tiny chemical used by the neurons in your brain and throughout your body to “talk” to each other.
 The brain, the gut, and the skin all produce serotonin, and this chemical is vital to regulating your body’s basic physical and mental processes.
-In particular, serotonin is involved with the most basic need of all: relaxation.
+In particular, increase serotonin levels are involved with the most basic need of all: relaxation.

-Every time you’ve ever felt happy, relaxed, and in-tune with yourself, serotonin was responsible.
+Every time you’ve felt happy, relaxed, and in-tune with yourself, increase serotonin levels are responsible for these sensations.
 It’s the “relaxation” and “contentment” chemical in your brain, and it is vital to bringing out your best self every day.

 Let’s explore what serotonin does for you, and how you can make sure that you always have enough.